http4k/www/src/website/content/supply-chain-security/index.md

     -   question: "How do I get access to the http4k Enterprise Repository?"
         answer: Repository credentials are included with your http4k Enterprise Edition subscription.
 Contact enterprise@http4k.org to get started.
     -   question: "What SLSA level do http4k artifacts achieve?"
-        answer: All artifacts achieve SLSA Build Level 2 as standard.
-SLSA Level 3 provenance with build platform isolation is available on request for customers with enhanced compliance requirements.
+        answer: All artifacts achieve SLSA Build Level 2 as standard, with the signing step isolated from the build.
+Full SLSA Level 3 - non-falsifiable provenance on dedicated, hardened build infrastructure - is available as a bespoke engagement for customers with enhanced compliance requirements.
     -   question: "Where do I get the public key for verification?"
         answer: The http4k signing keys are published at https://http4k.org/.well-known/cosign-keys.json.
 The http4k Verify plugin downloads this automatically.
 For manual verification, extract the public key from the key list document.
     -   question: "Are community (org.http4k) artifacts also covered?"